Contents

 FSC Risk Assessments

-For further information on key process related changes, please read the crosswalk document shared in consultation together with the second draft of <FSC-PRO-60-006b V2-0 Risk Assessment Framework>: https://connect.fsc.org/sites/default/files/2024-01/FSC-PRO-60-006b%20V2-0%20D2-0_crosswalk.pdf.
+For further information on key process related changes, please read the crosswalk document released together with the <FSC-PRO-60-006b V2-0 Risk Assessment Framework> under the following link: https://connect.fsc.org/current-processes/revision-risk-assessment-framework-procedure-fsc-pro-60-006b.

 • The main changes proposed to content requirements can be summarized under the following aspects:

-For further information on key content related changes, please read the crosswalk document shared in consultation together with the second draft of <FSC-PRO-60-006b V2-0 Risk Assessment Framework>: https://connect.fsc.org/sites/default/files/2024-01/FSC-PRO-60-006b%20V2-0%20D2-0_crosswalk.pdf.
+For further information on key content related changes, please read the <FSC-GUI-40-005 Crosswalk of Indicators between Risk Assessment Framework V1-0 and V2-0>, and the crosswalk document released together with the <FSC-PRO-60-006b V2-0 Risk Assessment Framework> under the following link: https://connect.fsc.org/current-processes/revision-risk-assessment-framework-procedure-fsc-pro-60-006b.

 • FSC has identified 20 priority countries.
 They are as follows (listed alphabetically): Austria, Brazil, Canada, Chile, China, Estonia, Finland, France, Germany, Indonesia, Latvia, Poland, Portugal, Romania, Spain, Sweden, Türkiye, United Kingdom, Ukraine and USA.
 FSC will publish related announcements on the process page here.